openshift/training/beta-2-setup.md

     DOCKER_OPTIONS='--insecure-registry=0.0.0.0/0 -b=lbr0 --mtu=1450 --selinux-enabled'

-Then you can start the SDN node:

-    systemctl start openshift-sdn-node

-You may also want to enable the service.
+You may also want to enable the `openshift-sdn-node` service.

-Starting the sdn-node service will automatically start the openshift-node service.
+Remember, starting the sdn-node service will automatically start the openshift-node service.

 We will start our testing and operations with only one OpenShift "node" -- the master.
 Later, we will add the other two nodes.

+### Start All Services
+Now that all of the services are configured, we can start them all in one fell
+swoop:

+    systemctl start openshift-master; systemctl start openshift-sdn-master;\
+    systemctl start openshift-sdn-node;

 ### Running the Router
 Networking in OpenShift v3 is quite complex.
 Suffice it to say that, while it is